 An Effective Tool and Method for Gem Identification

 © Kirk Feral 2009, All Rights Reserved.
 These materials may be duplicated for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website without the expressed written consent of the copyright holder.

 About a third of all gem-quality minerals are diamagnetic and show a weak repulsion to a magnet.
 Not all are colored by light diffraction, color centers or other color-producing processes.
 Some simply have very low concentrations of metallic chromophores such as iron or chromium.
 The repel responses of diamagnetic gems help us separate them from gem types that are attracted to a magnet.
-In this website we apply the same terminology used for gem fluorescence to magnetic response, and so we refer to a negative or repel magnetic response as inert (not attracted to a magnet).
+In this website, we apply the same terminology used to describe the strength of gem fluorescence (inert, weak, moderate, strong) to the strength of a magnetic response.
+We use the term "inert" to refer to the absence of magnetic attraction, which is characterized by a repel magnetic response (diamagnetic).
 Throughout this website we use the terms "inert" and "diamagnetic" interchangeably.

 Diamagnetic (Non-magnetic) Gems